 Actual EXCH routine code is generated automatically from a series of template files, for example exch2_rx1_cube.template.
 This is done to allow a large number of variations of the exchange process to be maintained.
 One set of variations supports the cube sphere grid.
 Support for a cube sphere grid in MITgcm is based on having each face of the cube as a separate tile or tiles.
 The exchange routines are then able to absorb much of the detailed rotation and reorientation required when moving around the cube grid.
 The set of EXCH routines that contain the word cube in their name perform these transformations.
 They are invoked when the run-time logical parameter useCubedSphereExchange is set .TRUE..
 To facilitate the transformations on a staggered C-grid, exchange operations are defined separately for both vector and scalar quantities and for grid-centered and for grid-face and grid-corner quantities.
 Three sets of exchange routines are defined.
-Routines with names of the form exch2_rx are used to exchange cell centered scalar quantities.
-Routines with names of the form exch2_uv_rx are used to exchange vector quantities located at the C-grid velocity points.
+Routines with names of the form exch2_rx are used to exchange vector quantities located at the C-grid velocity points.
 The vector quantities exchanged by the exch_uv_rx routines can either be signed (for example velocity components) or un-signed (for example grid-cell separations).
-Routines with names of the form exch_z_rx are used to exchange quantities at the C-grid vorticity point locations.
+Routines with names of the form exch2_rx are used to exchange velocity components) or un-signed (for example grid-cell separations).
+Routines with names of the form exch2_rx are used to exchange velocity components) or un-signed (for example grid-cell separations).
+Routines with names of the form exch2_rx are used to exchange velocity points.